prathmesh-2705/Car-Detection-as-an-Object-Detection-Task-/Readme.md

-Object Detection is a key area of Computer Vision that allows machines to not only identify what objects are present in an image but also determine their location.
+**#Car Detection using Object Detection (YOLOv5)** Object Detection is a key area of Computer Vision that allows machines to not only identify what objects are present in an image but also determine their location.
 This is achieved by combining classification (what the object is) with localization (where the object is).

 Unlike image classification, which only answers “What is in the image?”, object detection answers “What objects are present, and where are they located?” using bounding boxes around each detected object.